What you need to achieve the Greek God physique:

 Building a Greek God physique requires an intelligently structured set of routines that focuses on both compound and isolation exercises.
 Here’s a breakdown of how to approach your training:

 Compound exercises such as squats, deadlifts, bench presses, and pull-ups are the bread and butter of your workout routine.
-These movements target multiple muscle groups at once, allowing you to build overall strength and muscle mass efficiently.
-The beauty of compound movements lies in their ability to stimulate growth hormone production, leading to better muscle development across your entire body.
+These movements target multiple muscle groups at once, allowing you to build overall strength, accumulate productive volume, and practice efficient movement patterns.

 When doing compound lifts, it’s essential to progress both in terms of weight and volume.
 Start with moderate loads and gradually increase the intensity as your muscles adapt.
 Keep the reps in the 6-8 range for most compound movements—this rep range helps you build strength while still encouraging muscle hypertrophy.